Pavel-Kravchenko/evolution-simulation-pipeline_recombination_and_generations/README.md

 <li>round_ = 4
 </ul>

-Than you change generation, recombination or mutation in run_script.sh do not forget to change same parameters (iter_ = mutation, het_rank = recombination, generation = generation) in heatmap_df_maker.py.
+Than you change generation, recombination or mutation parameters in run_script.sh, do not forget to change the same parameters (iter_ = mutation, het_rank = recombination, generation = generation) in heatmap_df_maker.py.

 ## Contact me